 The industrial fisheries started in the early 1950s.
-In the beginning, herring constituted the main part of the landings, but then sandeel, Norway pout and sprat increased in importance.
+In the beginning, herring constituted the main part of the landings, but then sandeel, Norway pout, and sprat increased in importance.
 Norway pout and sprat were mainly important in the 1970s, after which the catches of these two species declined.
 From 1985 onwards, sandeel has constituted approximately two-thirds of the total catches.
-Figure 3.3.3.4 shows the trend in fishing mortality on sandeel.
-The values from 1974 onwards have been extracted from the report of the Multispecies Assessment Working Group (Anon., 1991e) and extended by effort data from Anon.
-(1977) and Anon.
-(1978) using the same procedure as for roundfish.
-The time series show that the fishing mortality increased in the late 1970s to a level of around 0.6.
+Figure 3.3.3.5 shows the trend in fishing mortality on sandeel.
+The values from 1974 onwards have been extracted from the report of the Multispecies Assessment Working Group (ICES, 1991e) and extended by effort data from ICES (1977, 1978) using the same procedure as for roundfish.
+In the late 1970s fishing mortality increased to a level of around 0.6.
 This level has since been maintained, albeit with large year-to-year fluctuations in fishing mortality in the most recent years.